 As a pioneer and leading player in impact investing, DBL has helped to reveal the power of venture capital to promote social change and environmental improvement.
-Nancy writes and speaks frequently on the field of impact investing.
-She sponsors or sits on the board of directors of several companies, including: Farmers Business Network, Andela, The Muse, Zola Electric, Bellwether Coffee, Spatial, and, prior to their public offerings, Tesla and Pandora.
-She also served on the board of SolarCity, on both the audit and compensation committees as well as the chair of the corporate governance committee, from 2008 through its IPO in 2012 and acquisition by Tesla in December 2016.
+In this context, Nancy writes and speaks frequently on the field of impact investing, sustainable agriculture and nature-based solutions to climate change.
+She currently sponsors or sits on the board of directors of several companies, including: Farmer’s Business Network (FBN), Bellwether Coffee, Spatial, Wynd, DroneSeed and, prior to their public offerings, Tesla Motors, SolarCity and Pandora.
+She also served on SolarCity’s audit and compensation committees as well as the chair of the corporate governance committee, from 2008 through its IPO in 2012 and acquisition by Tesla in December 2016.
 Prior to founding DBL, Nancy was a Managing Director in Venture Capital at JPMorgan, having started her investment career at Hambrecht & Quist in 1984.
 Previously, Nancy worked at Intel Corporation, the State of California, Stanford University, and the Sierra Club.

-Nancy serves as a member of the Board of Trustees of the National Geographic Society, where she chairs the Compensation Committee.
-She is a member and Chapter Chair of the Silicon Valley Women Corporate Directors Foundation.
+Nancy serves as a member of the Board of Trustees of the National Geographic Society.
+She is a member and former Chapter Chair of the Silicon Valley Women Corporate Directors Foundation.
 She is a member and former chair of the Advisory Council of the Bill Lane Center for the American West at Stanford University; an advisor to the UC Davis Center for Energy Efficiency; and co-chairs the Yale School of Management Program on Entrepreneurship.
-She also serves on the Investment Advisory Committee of Prime Coalition.

 Nancy received her BA and MA in anthropology from Stanford University, and her MBA from the Yale School of Management.